 Wallboard Standard Plasterboard

-Offering flexibility and practicality, Standard Plasterboard is the most commonly used drylining product in the UK.
-Much cheaper and less labour intensive than traditional lath and plaster, plasterboard is ideal for walls, partitions and ceilings.
-Standard Plasterboard comprises an aerated gypsum core firmly bonded to strong paper liners, making it ideal for suitable gypsum plasters or direct decoration.
+Offering flexibility and practicality, Wallboard is the most commonly used drylining product in the UK.
+Much cheaper and less labour-intensive than traditional lath and plaster, wallboards are ideal for walls, partitions and ceilings.
+Otherwise known as Standard Plasterboard, wallboard comprises an aerated gypsum core firmly bonded to strong paper liners, making it ideal for suitable gypsum plasters or direct decoration.
 It comes in both Square Edge (SE) and Tapered Edge (TE) designs.

-Plasterboard, or drywall, is a quick and snappy alternative to traditional lath and plaster as it readily accepts paint and is quicker to apply than plaster.
-Standard gypsum plasterboard is perfect for general applications where basic fire, structural and acoustic levels are required.
+The standard gypsum plasterboard we stock is perfect for general applications where basic fire, structural and acoustic levels are required.

 There are also specialist plasterboard sheets available on the market, including: